isabellapaige03/Election_Analysis/README.md

 	o Raymon Anthony Doane: 3.1%   Total Votes = 24,801

-To find the percentage of the total votes for each candidate we used the code below.
+To find the percentage of the total votes for each candidate I used the code below.

 ![This is an image]"()<img width="344" alt="candidate vote precentage" src="https://user-images.githubusercontent.com/106712521/176583689-0e549807-595f-4754-8a67-544031e711af.png">